matsu0228/gotest/README.md

 * unit test with mocking
 * integrate test with build tag
-* integrate test with docker
+* integrate test with docker on circle.CI